 Numerous rock, country and jazz musicians have used Fender guitars from 1951 to the present.
 Some notable Fender players, both past and present, include Eric Clapton, Kurt Cobain, Bob Dylan, George Harrison, Jimi Hendrix, Buddy Holly, Eric Johnson, Mark Knopfler, and Bruce Springsteen.

-In the 1950s, Leo Fender faced some health issues and decided to wind up his business affairs, selling the Fender company to CBS in 1965.
-However, he still remained consultant to the company.
+In 1965, Leo Fender became seriously ill, was no longer able to run the company and therefore agreed to sell it to the media concern CBS for 13 million dollars.
+It was only after that that he found a doctor who could cure him.
+Although he officially remained a consultant at CBS for the next few years, he did not enter the office provided for him and became increasingly annoyed with the way CBS produced and developed.
+In 1971 Leo Fender and his former employees Forrest White and Tom Walker founded the guitar and bass company Tri-Sonic, which was renamed Musitek, Inc. in 1973 and finally Music Man in 1974.
 In 1979, Leo Fender and old friends George Fullerton and Dale Hyatt started a new company called G&L Musical Products.
 G&L guitar designs tended to lean heavily upon the looks of Fender’s original guitars such as the Stratocaster and Telecaster, but incorporated innovations such as enhanced tremolo systems and electronics.
 Fender continued to produce guitars and basses for several years.

 References and Further Reading: